Over the past 40 years, breast cancer treatment has greatly improved due to lessons learned through clinical trials.

 - Eligibility criteria (guidelines for who can join the study)

-The research coordinator or nurse will answer any questions you have.
+This is usually a long document and can feel overwhelming.
+However, the research coordinator or nurse will answer any questions you have.

 Remember, being in a clinical trial is voluntary.
 You can leave the trial at any time, for any reason.

-Questions for the Research Team
+Questions for the research team

 Before joining a clinical trial, talk with the research coordinator, nurse or physician from the study.
 This person can answer your questions and discuss any concerns you may have.